Pokemon Metal Collection

 Figures: Pikachu, Quilladin, Braixen, Frogadier, Zygarde Core (Squishy) ver.
 1.

-Coins: Ash’s Greninja, Zygarde 10 percent forme, Perfect Zygarde.
+Coins: Ash’s Greninja, Zygarde 10 Percent Forme, Perfect Zygarde.

 XY&Z Special (16 types):